FaelanGames/react-dotnet-starter-kit/README.md

 ---

-### 5️⃣ Try the full flow
+### 7. Try the full flow

 1. Open the frontend in your browser
 2. Register a new account
-3. You’ll be redirected to the dashboard
+3. You will be redirected to the dashboard
 4. The dashboard calls `GET /api/users/me`
 5. Log out and confirm protected routes redirect correctly

-You now have a **fully working full‑stack app with authentication**.
+You now have a **fully working full-stack app with authentication**.

 ---